convertigo/convertigo-doc/no-code-forms/using-c8o-forms-standalone/index.md

  * user: admin
  * password admin

-To shutdown docker,and stop **Convertigo Form Builder**, run:
+To shutdown docker,and stop **Convertigo No Code Studio**, run:
 ```shell
 $ docker-compose down
 ```

 ## Update guide ##
-You can access the Form Builder Repository [here :](https://github.com/convertigo/C8oForms/releases).
+You can access the No Code Studio Repository [here :](https://github.com/convertigo/C8oForms/releases).

 First of all, downlaod C8Oforms.car, and then Go to [Convertigo administration](../using-convertigo-administration-console/#projects-page), into projects to import your C8oForms.car